ivoyager/ivoyager-changelogs/README.md

 ## API-breaking changes
 * Many class renamings.
 * Many existing GUI widgets were depreciated in favor of new, more modular widgets.
-* Simple example game GUI is now in directory ivoyager/gui_example/.
+* Game template example GUI is now in directory ivoyager/gui_example/.
 * Removed gui_planetarium directory from ivoyager submodule.
 The planetarium extension project now contains its own GUI.

 ## Bug fixes